alexnoise79/ng-tailwind/docs/getting-started.md

 # Getting Started

-Welcome to **ng-tailwind UI Components** - a comprehensive, modern Angular component library that seamlessly combines the power of TailwindCSS with Angular's latest features.
+Welcome to **ngtailwind UI Components** - a comprehensive, modern Angular component library that seamlessly combines the power of TailwindCSS with Angular's latest features.
 Built with Angular 20 standalone components and Angular CDK, this library provides a complete set of accessible, customizable, and production-ready UI components for your Angular applications.

-Whether you're building a simple dashboard or a complex enterprise application, ng-tailwind UI Components offers everything you need to create beautiful, responsive, and accessible user interfaces with minimal setup and maximum flexibility.
+Whether you're building a simple dashboard or a complex enterprise application, ngtailwind UI Components offers everything you need to create beautiful, responsive, and accessible user interfaces with minimal setup and maximum flexibility.

 ## Installation